AortaDiff: A Unified Multitask Diffusion Framework For Contrast-Free AAA Imaging

 We adopt the AdamW optimizer with a learning rate of \(1 \times 10^{-4}\) and no weight decay \cite{adamw}.
-The model is trained with a batch size of 16 and an input image resolution of \(256 \times 256\).
+The model is trained with a batch size of 16 and an input image matrix size of \(256 \times 256\).
 Training is conducted for a total of \(10^6\) iterations.

 For the DDPM, we use a linear noise schedule with 1,000 diffusion timesteps.